gaurav1620/mysql-basics/README.md

 Lets understand some concepts.

 Primary Key - A primary key for a table is a column that has unique values and thus can be used to uniquely identify any row.
 You can imagine the data stored in tables by using a hashed values for the primary key, thus providing O(1) time for searching given primary keys.

 Composite key - A table can have more than one primary key, and if this is the case then it may be allowed for a column to have duplicate values but the combinations of these (keys ) would certainly have to be different for each row.

 Foreign Key - A foreign key  a field (or collection of fields) in one table that refers to the primary key in another table.

 ##### Lets now create a more complex Database.
+<a id="raw-url" style="color:dodgerblue" href="https://github.com/gaurav1620/mysql-basics/blob/master/company-database.pdf">Click here</a> to view the database that we are going to create.

 In companies, a dabase mostly consists of more than one table.
 We will create a complex model of The Office, with multiple tables for Employees, Branch, Client, Branch_Supplier etc. These tables contain foreign keys to other tables.

 ##### Schemas :